v-nagubandi01/UAVLogViewer/backend/README.md

 GOOGLE_API_KEY=your_google_api_key_here
 ```

 **Note**: You'll need a Google API key to use the Gemini AI features.
-Get one from [Google AI Studio](https://makersuite.google.com/app/apikey).

 ## Running the Server